ConductionNL/conduction-components/README.md

 - **Version 2.2 (breaking changes from 2.1.x)**

+  - 2.2.54: Updated CardHeader to allow padding-block-end on title.
   - 2.2.53: Updated Pagination and PrimaryTopNav components to allow text-decorations and border-bottoms.
   - 2.2.52: Added hover filter to Logo component.
   - 2.2.51: